pwning/pwning.github.io/_posts/2020-07-22-UIUCTF20-accounting-accidents.markdown

 accounting: ELF 32-bit LSB executable, Intel 80386, version 1 (SYSV), dynamically linked, interpreter /lib/ld-linux.so.2, for GNU/Linux 3.2.0, BuildID[sha1]=72ded94a52807f73d24ae7c72db8e29099a7bfc3, not stripped
 {% endhighlight %}

 Awesome, it is not stripped.
-That should make reversing it a little easier.
+This means that debugging symbols like function names are still left in the binary, which should make reversing it a little easier.

 ### Running
 When you run the binary, there is a bunch of text that is printed out character by character.
 Isabelle then asks us for the name of an item, and then the cost of 4 other items.
 Afterwards, she puts the item through her accounting software, and outputs the results.
 It categorizes things into left and right.
 No idea what that means for now.